-You may come across the terms brand style guide and brand identity, and people tend to use them interchangeably.
+You may come across the terms identity and style guide for your brand, and people tend to use them interchangeably.
 However, they do have some differences.

-Whether you want to rebrand your business or create a new brand on the market, understand the terms brand style guide and brand identity.
-You need to know how to correctly use brand style guides for the benefit of your company.
+Whether you want to rebrand your business or create a new brand on the market, understand the terms identity and style guide for your brand.
+You need to know how to use brand guides for the benefit of your company correctly.

-Let us tell you all about it in this comprehensive guide.
+Let us tell you all about the identity and style guide for your brand in this comprehensive article

 Want to receive updates?
 Sign up to our newsletter